HDFS 3 Sink Connector for Confluent Platform¶

 parameter specifies the topics to export data from.
 In this case,test_hdfs

-specifies the HDFS having data written to it.
+, specifies the HDFS to export data to.
 You should set this according to your configuration.flush.size

 specifies the number of records the connector needs to write before invoking file commits.
 For high availability HDFS deployments, sethadoop.conf.dir